Runa-chama/Weccher/README.md

 It works on replit.

-Files in 'GAS' folder woks on the 'script.google.com'.
+Files in 'GAS' folder works on the 'script.google.com'.